 You need people on the team who know how to research new ideas and deliver original insights.
 Technical research skills such as survey design, hypothesis development and advanced data analysis are important, but, in themselves, do not guarantee a successful campaign.
 Every year, thousands of surveys and studies are published, but only a fraction of these yield insights and stories that receive serious attention in the market.
 You need to build a set of capabilities that can reliably apply the right research tools for the job and translate a mass of data into original insights and stories.

 Think about how audiences will discover and engage with your ideas.
 Excellent design thinking embraces the way you bring your thought leadership content to life across a range of digital and offline platforms.
 Today, it’s also about giving readers a choice – whether they prefer to consume content in a report, in a video or podcast, or by exploring data themselves in an enticing data visualisation.

-You may have many of these skills in house, but most companies need to bring in specialist support for at least some aspects of a thought leadership strategy.
+You may have many of these skills in house, but most companies need to bring in specialist support for at least some aspects of a B2B content strategy.